yoyowallet/yoflow/README.md

     }

     def create(self, obj, json, meta, request):
-        # if create is defined then you can PUT new instances at the root URL
+        # if create is defined then you can POST new instances at the root URL
         obj.name = json['name']

     def draft_to_approved(self, new_state, obj, request, json, meta, via_admin):